fabiospampinato/skex/readme.md

 schema1.nullable (); // Allows for matching also null
 schema1.optional (); // Allows for matching also undefined

-schema1.default ( 123 ); // Sets a default value to fallback to when filtering and receiving "undefined" as input schema1.description ( 'Some description' ); // Set a description for this schema
+schema1.default ( 123 ); // Sets a default value to fallback to when filtering and receiving an invalid input schema1.description ( 'Some description' ); // Set a description for this schema

 // Configuring multiple identical modifiers on the same schema is disallowed and will case the library to throw